sagemath/git-developer-guide/_sources/trac.txt

 to try to make sure that the code does, mathematically, what it is supposed to.

-If someone (other than you) has posted a patch for a ticket on the trac server, you can review it!
-Look at the patch (by clicking on the file name in the list of attachments) to see if it makes sense.
-Download it (from the window displaying the patch, see the "Download" option at the bottom of the page).
-Apply it (using ``hg_sage.patch('filename')``, for example) to your copy of Sage, and build Sage with the new code by typing ``sage -b``.
+If someone (other than you) has posted a git branch for a ticket on the trac server, you can review it!
+Look at the branch diff (by clicking on the ) to see if it makes sense.
+Download it (see :ref:`section-walkthrough-review`) and build Sage with the new code.
-See the walkthrough section :ref:`section-review-patch-walkthrough` for more details on downloading and applying patches.

 Now ask yourself questions such as the following:

 - Does the new source code make sense?